 Stuck at home and its aftermath

-In several instances, those who already battled with mental health disorders seen their symptoms increase, due to the sudden changes, and the anxiety around contracting the virus.
+In several instances, those who already battled with mental health disorders have seen their symptoms increase, due to the sudden changes, and the anxiety around contracting the virus.
 Not being able to see loved ones as we regularly would, not being able to socialize with our friends as we normally would, or interact with our coworkers and clients from our jobs.
 Studies showed an increase in mental health services as the pandemic continues, and also as we discuss the transition back into our “new normal.”

-Our children, who typically are in class learning with their friends and classmates face to face, engaging in social activities, have been forced for the last year to only see their friends via computer, taking away the genuinity and authenticity of social engagement.
+Our children, who typically are in class learning with their friends and classmates face to face, engaging in social activities, have been forced for the last year to only see their friends via computer, taking away the genuine and authenticity of social engagement.
 Many children have struggled with doing class this way, struggling to turn in assignments and many are dealing with having to stay back a grade.
-Graduations for high schoolers have turned into drive bys and having to choose a limited number of people who can support this accomplishment.
+Graduations for high schoolers have turned into drive-bys and having to choose a limited number of people who can support this accomplishment.
 This is not how we ever imagined life.

 Teachers have been having to control a class full of children who are way beyond their reach, and parents are working from home and having to help guide their children through a day full of school.
 It has been a complete shit show.

 The amount of stress that we have been through this last year and a half has completely burned many of us out.
 It affects how we show up at our jobs in our productivity, how we show up in our relationships, and how we show up for ourselves in our personal lives.
-Sex lives are nonexistent, breakup and divorce rates are soaring, and people are drowning in their own emotions of depression and anxiety, seeking help in how to navigate it all.
-The professionals which we turn for help in these situations are even struggling themselves.
+Sex lives are nonexistent, breakup and divorce rates are soaring, and people are drowning in their own emotions of depression and anxiety, seeking help on how to navigate it all.
+The professionals which we turn to for help in these situations are even struggling themselves.

 What I learned while being stuck at home